 Cultural activities play a significant part in the overall education of students.
 Students who participate in cultural activities have opportunities to compete against other schools, perform in public arenas and put on productions for the College community.
 Cultural activities add a breadth of learning and promote the holistic development of the student.
 Participating in cultural activities helps promote communication and builds confidence.

 School Committees and Leadership (Spirit and Advocacy, Tradition, Community and Environment)

 St Columban's offers a number of committees that allow students to investigate numerous possibilities in shaping their community.
 Participating in the committees allow students to assist in helping the community as well as make a valuable contribution to College life.

-The leadership process at St Columban’s gives students multiple opportunities to obtain essential life skills critical to making the successful transition from school life to life in the wider community.
-Having a strong dynamic leadership structure is vital component in fostering an approach that allows students to contribute in a positive and meaningful manner to the College.
-College Captains and House Captains lead students in the College, as well as the Chairs of the three major committees.
+The leadership process at St Columban's gives students multiple opportunities to obtain essential life skills critical to making the successful transition from school life to life in the wider community.
+Having a strong dynamic leadership structure is vital compo nent in fostering an approach that allows students to contribute in a positive and meaningful manner to the College.
+College Captains and House Captains lead students in the College, as well as leadership of the 'Spirit, Tradition and Community' committee.

 St Columban's has a proud history and tradition associated with school sport.
 As one of the founding schools in the TAS, St Columban's has made a significant contribution to sport in the district.
 The school also competes locally in many regional sports where individuals are given the opportunity to represent at a higher level.
 Sporting endeavours rely on teamwork and co-operation, where students can develop a real sense of making a worthwhile contribution.
 This is very important in its links to the academic program in Health, Physical Education and Fitness.
 It is also significant in building College Community with high rates of parental participation and support.